Dennis Liberty

 Whimsical Art + Fine Art & More!

 I have always made art that fell outside of the Fine Art category.
-The concept pieces I made during The Pewter Collectibles Years (ca. 1979-1994) have been given new life by adding color and transitioning to new media, but whimsey never grows old.
-Some of that menagerie have now escaped to entertain a whole new generation.
-I present them here, some humorous, some silly, and some more of a high fantasy bent – but all for your enjoyment, TOO.
+The concept art I made during The Pewter Collectibles Years (ca. 1979-1994) have been given new life by adding color and transitioning to new media, but whimsey never grows old.
+The creatures from that menagerie are excited to entertain a whole new generation.
+I will be presenting them here, some humorous, some silly, and some more of a high fantasy bent – but all for your enjoyment.

 In the DennisLibertyToo shop you will find affordably priced artworks that fit into multiple categories of themes, styles and mediums.
-You will be able to buy original artwork including landscape paintings and Sculpture Wands (my latest creations), as well as ready-to-hang giclée prints, a variety of products for home & lifestyle, accessories, baby products, mugs & drinkware, and holiday-themed items.
+You will be able to buy ready-to-hang giclée prints, a variety of products for home & lifestyle, accessories, fun things for babies and children, mugs & drinkware, and holiday-themed items.

 Nailing down mercury